Factbox: The masks of Naomi Osaka at the U.S. Open

 Chauvin and three other Minneapolis police officers were fired a day after a video of the incident emerged.
 Chauvin was subsequently charged with second-degree murder and the other three officers with aiding and abetting.

+His girlfriend livestreamed the aftermath of the incident on social media, garnering national attention for the case.

+A jury acquitted an officer on charges of felony manslaughter and reckless discharge of a firearm.

-Compiled by Hardik Vyas, Frank Pingue, Arvind Sriram and Simon Jennings; Editing by Ken Ferris, Peter Rutherford and Stephen Coates
+Compiled by Hardik Vyas, Frank Pingue, Arvind Sriram and Simon Jennings; Editing by Stephen Coates